This is an interesting topic and one of the questions I often ask.

 1. Safer

-Indoors exercise has its place, and in certain situations it is recommended:
+Indoor exercise has its place, and in certain situations, it is recommended:

-a) When you are recovering from an injury that uneven terrain, moisture or cold can make it worse.
-It’s safer indoors in these situations.
+a) When recovering from an injury, uneven terrain, moisture, or cold can worsen the situation.
+It’s safer to stay indoors in these situations.

 b) When it’s after dark and you are alone.
 It’s safer indoors.

-c) There are more people around, so if you suffer from health conditions there are first aiders around, phones and so on.
-You should not be alone if you have certain health conditions.
+c) More people are around, so if you suffer from health conditions, there are first aiders, phones, etc. You should not be alone if you have certain health conditions.

 d) Other situations where supervision is necessary